andriesfc/result-for-kotlin/README.md

 2. ✔ GOOD - When the `err` value is null, it is safe to call the `get()` on the result.
 3. ✔ GOOD - Error handle takes precedence over result handling.
 4. ✔ GOOD - Error messages are for humans as they are build from a locale specific resource file.
 5. 💀 BAD - Calling `get()` and failing to handle all values of `err` will result in an exception to be thrown.
-This obviously not good and could lead to unexpected death of the application.
+This obviously not good and could lead to the unexpected death of the application.

 The last point suggest that there is a better way to handle calling `get()`.